 The natural range of Silver Perch (Bidyanus bidyanus) includes most of the Murray-Darling Basin, excluding the cool, higher altitude upper reaches of streams.
 River regulation and barriers have all impacted Silver Perch populations, with these prevalent in Gunbower Creek.
 The NFRC does not expect to capture enough Silver Perch to measure key health indictors.
 However, by collecting data for non-recreational species including threatened species such as Silver Perch, it will allow a greater understanding of the current status of the populations providing essential information to the management on these species.
 Due to the low abundances of Silver Perch collected during NFRC the key health indicators cannot be measured.
-However, low abundances of Silver Perch have been detected in all five years (Figure 8).
-The Silver Perch detected are predominantly adults with only adults collected in 2018 to 2021 (Figure 8, Figure 9).
-Juveniles were detected in 2017 only.
+However, low abundances of Silver Perch have been detected in all six years (Figure 8).
+The Silver Perch detected are predominantly adults with only adults collected in 2018 to 2021 (Figures 8, 9).
+Juveniles were detected in 2017 and 2022 only.
 Recruits of this species are difficult to catch using this sampling methodology and none have been detected in all five years of sampling.
 Silver Perch are unlikely to have a successful spawning in Gunbower Creek due to the many barriers.
+The construction of the Koondrook fishway in 2021 will allow Silver Perch (juveniles and adults) to access areas further upstream within the Gunbower Creek system.
+There was an accumulation of juvenile Silver Perch at the Koondrook fishway during construction (Lieschke unpublished data).